annatequilaa/Unit-3/Project/Resubmission.md

+**What I changed:** I changed this section to be in first person.
+I removed the redundant parts.
+However, I didn't have enough time to finish talking about everything I want to.
 ## Criterion C: Development

 ### Techniques used
-- **If/else conditions statements**: Used to control actions based on certain conditions, for example in this application, validate user inputs and login credentials.
-- **For loops**: Used to iterate through items in the database.
-- **Functions**: Used to organize my code into reusable and callable blocks, which makes the code more organized and easier to debug and alter.
-Example functions in this application: add_to_cart(), try_register().
-- **Classes (OOP)**: Used to structure the application, for example, the different screens (HomeScreen, CartScreen, etc.) in this application.
+- **Object-Oriented Programming (OOP)**: I used classes to structure the application, for example, the different screens (HomeScreen, CartScreen, etc.) in this application, and the product cards.
+- **Front end/User Interface (UI) programming**: I used kivymd to develop the front end of this application which allows the user to interact with this application.
+For example, the buttons that allow user to log-in, sign-up and add items to their carts.
-- **Hashing**: Used to store password securely in a database by encrypting it.
+- **Hashing**: I used this to store password securely in a database by encrypting it.
-- **Databases**: Allows data to be saved and retrieved when required.
+- **Interacting with Databases**: I used SQLite to interact with databses, and this allows data to be saved and retrieved when required.
 Used to store user information, product information, etc.

 ### Packages used
 - SQLite3